 Group therapy is generally considered more suitable for treating addiction as it provides support from peers in drug rehab.

-At the same time, individual counseling can be helpful if you experience underlying conditions such as anxiety, depression, bipolar disorder, PTSD, or another mental health condition that requires a separate treatment.
+At the same time, individual counselling can be helpful if you experience underlying conditions such as anxiety, depression, bipolar disorder, PTSD, or another mental health condition that requires a separate treatment.

-Many rehab centers combine individual and group psychotherapy as a part of a holistic approach to treating addiction.
+Many rehab centres combine individual and group psychotherapy as a part of a holistic approach to treating addiction.